Kunigunda of Halych: Dowager Queen

-Kunigunda married secondly the Bohemian magnate Záviš of Falkenstein in Prague in 1285.
-However, she died only a few months later.
+Kunigunda and Záviš married at some point; however, the year is unclear, and it's unknown if that happened before or after the couple had their son.
+Nevertheless, Záviš managed to obtain Weneclaus's approval of marriage at the latest in 1285, before his lover/wife died.

 Záviš survived her and married again to the Hungarian Princess Elisabeth.
 He was executed on behalf of the King on 24 August 1290.

-Kunigunda's son Wenceslaus II kept the Kingdom of Bohemia, and also succeeded in obtaining Poland and Hungary although not very sustainably.
+Kunigunda's son Wenceslaus II kept the Kingdom of Bohemia, and also succeeded in obtaining Poland and Hungary.
 Ultimately, she is one of the pivotal ancestresses of both the House of Luxembourg and the Habsburgs.